 Many documents both from the National Archives at Kew and from the Museum's own archives have been transcribed.
 This includes the Battalion War Diaries for both The Wiltshire Regiment and The Royal Berkshire Regiment for both World Wars (now on sale from the Museum shop).
 Some of this work is carried out at the Museum but over the years much has been done in the comfort of volunteers' own homes.

-All items need to be accurately recorded in our database, scanned or photographed, and if not going out on display, to be suitably packed for storage.
+All items need to be accurately recorded, photographed and scanned on to our database, scanned or and if not going out on display, to be suitably packed for storage.
 A number of people work on different aspects of this process which is essential to ensure that we know what objects we have and where they are as well as making them available for viewing on the Museum's website.
-The Museum is particularily grateful for the ongoing help provided by the local NADFAS group who, among other tasks, have spent many hours photographing uniforms and medals so that they are available on this website.
+The Museum is particularly grateful for the ongoing help provided by the local NADFAS group who, among other tasks, have spent many hours photographing uniforms and medals so that they are available on this website.